 I earned my very first $100 through an advertisement on my blog.
 My blogging friend knew of an advertiser who needed more blogs to advertise on.
 It was easy and so much fun to actually earn something through my blog.

-In 2015 you made over $300K from your blog!
+In 2017 you made over $1.5 million from your blog!
 In what ways are you monetizing your blog?

 I monetize my blog mainly through affiliate income methods right now.
-I currently earn over $40,000 a month from affiliate income and it’s amazing and sort of passive, which is my favorite.
+I currently earn over $50,000 a month from affiliate income, and it’s amazing and sort of passive, which is my favorite.
 I also earn an income through my blog from banner ads, sponsored advertising, and more.

 How do you minimize income peaks and valleys?